michaeleii/comm-documentation/docs/pages/project-structure.md

 This will make it easier for us to start the server insteading of typing `nodemon app.js` in the terminal we can just use `npm start`.

+In the next section, we will be setting up the project directory.

 ## Setting up the Project Directory

 Now that we have finished installing the required node modules, we will be setting up the project directory.